Automatically Discover Azure Virtual Machines | Teleport

 Registering the Discovery Service as Azure AD application is suitable for test and development scenarios, or if your Discovery Service does not run on an Azure VM.
 For production scenarios prefer to use the managed identity approach.

-Go the the App registrations page of your Azure Active Directory and click on New registration:
+Go to the App registrations page of your Azure Active Directory and click on New registration:

 Pick a name (e.g. DiscoveryService) and register a new application.
 Once the app has been created, take note of its Application (client) ID and click on Add a certificate or secret: